sentoz/loggie-docs-en/docs/getting-started/intro/core-concept.md

 #### Management and Control

 - **Discovery**: The distribution of dynamic configuration, currently mainly for configuration in Kubernetes.
-By creating CRD instances such as LogConfig container logs can be collected.
+By creating CRD instances such as LogConfig, container logs can be collected.
 Various types of host configuration centers will be supported successively.
 - **Monitor EventBus**: Each component can publish data to eventBus topic, and a specific listener monitors the Topic and consumes it.
 Eventbus is mainly used to expose or transmit monitoring data.
 - **Reloader**: For dynamic updates of configuration.